Generic modules for the category of filtered by standard modules: Triangularity and a correction to

+For the precise definition of the notion of wildness for an interlaced weak ditalgebra, present in the next remark, see \cite[(6.12)]{bpsqh}.

-\begin{proposition} Assume that a triangular interlaced weak ditalgebra $({\cal A}^z,I^z)$ is obtained from a Roiter interlaced weak ditalgebra $({\cal A},I)$ by some of the procedures described in this section, that is $z\in \{d,r,q,a,X\}$.
-Then, $({\cal A}^z,I^z)$ is a Roiter interlaced weak ditalgebra.
-The associated full and faithful functor
+\begin{remark} From \cite[(6.14)]{bpsqh}, which holds with our new definition of triangularity (\ref{D: triangular interlaced weak ditalg}), we get the following.
+Assume that the triangular interlaced weak ditalgebra $\underline{\cal A}^z$ is obtained from a Roiter interlaced weak ditalgebra $\underline{\cal A}$ by some reduction procedure of type $z\in \{d,r,q,a,X\}$.
+Then, $\underline{\cal A}^z$ is a Roiter interlaced weak ditalgebra, which is not wild whenever $\underline{\cal A}$ is not wild. \end{remark}